Cory's Ancient Fragments

-Cory's Ancient Fragments is compendium of fragments from ancient writers collected and published by the antiquarian and miscellaneous writer Isaac Preston Cory.
-The first edition was published in 1826, further followed by a revised edition containing various ancient King List's (e.g. Manetho).
-A further enlarged edition appeared in 1876, edited by historian E. Richmond Hodges which added many more ancient fragments.
+Cory's Ancient Fragments is compendium of literary fragments of texts by ancient writers, collected and published by the British antiquarian and miscellaneous writer Isaac Preston Cory (1802–1842).
+The first edition was published in 1826, further followed by a revised edition containing various ancient king-lists (e.g. those recorded by the early Ptolemaic-era priest and historian Manetho).
+A further enlarged edition appeared in 1876, edited by historian E. Richmond Hodges, which added many more ancient fragments.